The Guest (2014 American film): Critical response

-Review aggregator website Rotten Tomatoes gives the film an approval rating of 91% based on 116 reviews, with an average rating of 7.5/10.
+Review aggregator website Rotten Tomatoes gives the film an approval rating of 92% based on 122 reviews, with an average rating of 7.5/10.
 The site's critics consensus states, "Boasting enough intelligence to bolster its darkly violent thrills, The Guest offers another treat for genre fans from director Adam Wingard."
 On Metacritic, the film has a weighted average score of 76 out of 100 based on 29 critics, indicating "generally favorable reviews".

 Robert Abele of the Los Angeles Times described the film as a "dirty-sexy-funny homage to the vise-grip corkers that marked John Carpenter' and James Cameron's indie heyday", and praised Stevens' "killer personality" which brings The Guest to life.
 Another critic, Peter Travers of Rolling Stone, also agreed the film was "fun" and praised Stevens' "mesmerizing" performance.
-Writing for The New York Times, Jeannette Catsoulis complimented Wingard and Barrett's ability in tackling another familiar genre together; she thought Stevens' performance was restrained but "magnetic" at the story develops.
+Writing for The New York Times, Jeannette Catsoulis complimented Wingard and Barrett's ability in tackling another familiar genre together; she thought Stevens' performance was restrained but "magnetic" as the story develops.
 London Evening Standard's Charlotte O'Sullivan was equally impressed by the director and writer duo; the critic gave the film 4 out of 5 stars and opined that Stevens' was "perfect" for the lead role.
 Dennis Harvey of Variety, while critical of the horror homage and ending, thought "The Guest is blood-soaked action trash of a high grade".
 He credited the soundtrack for underlining the film's vintage style.
 The reviewer from Spin magazine also praised the "quintessentially Halloween" soundtrack, and drew comparisons to it with the music from Drive (2011).

 Of Stevens' performance, the critic from The Telegraph opined that it was reminiscent of Ryan Gosling in Drive and Only God Forgives (2013).
 However, he thought the logic in the film was lost in the third act, arguing Wingard was "a little shameless".
 Chuck Bowen of Slant magazine enjoyed the 1980s themes and cinematography.
 "Reds [...] are gorgeously vibrant, and the intentional grain texture, meant to give The Guest a somewhat timeless look, comes through subtly.
 The intentional glare of certain lighting is crisp, and the blacks are beautifully inky.
 The sound mix, which should be heard loud, boasts impressive nuance and heft", he wrote.
 Fearnet praised the cast performances and overall remarked that it was "a slick, fast, fun thriller flick."
 The A.V.
 Club gave the film a "B+" rating and said that "Dumb fun is rarely this smartly delivered."
 Bloody Good Horror gave the film a rating of 8/10 and commented, "Mixing elements from such classics like Halloween, The Terminator, and using the framework of Molière's hidden-identity classic Tartuffe keeps this modern 80's thriller on par with some of the best homages seen in recent memory."